 When z is the last of the above expressions, this translates into

-Now, you may identify this expression with the one you give by noticing that:
+This expression can be idenfified with the given one by noticing that:

 (e 2y + e-2y )/4 - 1/2